 But unfortunately, there are other bird-related problems that homeowners commonly face too.
 For example, some birds can cause gutter and drainage clogs and shingle and siding damage.
 While their droppings can corrode certain surfaces like metal, concrete, and paint.

-By learning more about the birds typically present in Colorado neighborhoods, you can determine whether your property is at risk of bird-related damage.
+By learning more about the birds typically in Colorado neighborhoods, you can determine whether your property is at risk of bird-related damage.
 This is what you need to know about birds and bird control.

 Common Birds in Colorado

 You may have seen a bird in your yard recently and wondered if it posed any threat to you or your home.
 Please refer to the following list to find out which birds need control in Colorado.

 These birds peck at wood to find food, make nests for their young, and send mating calls.
 OMNIS Pest Control protects your backyard trees with humane bird removal.

 Crows are very loud and like to pick at your garbage cans, and they are one of the more annoying birds.
 For these brilliant birds, only the professionals will safely deter them from your property.